Karenahv/printf/README.md

-octales.c | A file for print octals numbers rot13.c | A file for print encripted numbers in rot13 unsig_num.c | A file for print unsigned numbers
+octales.c | A file for print octals numbers rot13.c | A file for print encripted numbers in rot13 unsig_num.c | A file for print unsigned numbers rev_string.c | A file for print string in reverse

 ## Prototype
 ``` int _printf(const char *format, ...);```